TeemuKoivisto/pitch-detection/README.md

 Regular CRA-app with Typescript.

-FFS there is a bug in p5-typings so to fix it run this after installing this: `rm node_modules/p5/lib/p5.d.ts`
+Currently there is a bug in p5-typings so to fix it run this after installing this: `rm node_modules/p5/lib/p5.d.ts` which doesn't even help, ha!
+Instead add all the constants to the p5.d.ts and then manually fix SoundFile's constructor and amp-method.
+Hmm.